 A continuation of FREN 1102 with additional readings.
+Prerequisite: FREN 1102 or permission of instructor

 FREN 2105 Intermediate French II.
 (3) Spring

 A systematic and thorough review of French grammar, with emphasis on the production of speech.
 Not open to students fluent in French.